angelpaulml17/Monopoly/README.md

-# Monopolee Game Database Project
+# Monopoly Game Database Project

 ## Overview

-This project models the gameplay of a simplified version of Monopoly called Monopolee using a relational database and SQL queries.
+This project models the gameplay of a simplified version of Monopoly called Monopoly using a relational database and SQL queries.
 The database and queries are designed to be compatible with SQLite.

 ## Files